 I love working from home but it took a while to get the hang of it, and still, it can be frustrating working from home, especially if you have kids at home.
 And right now, if you’re a parent of college-age or younger kids, you more than likely have kids at home… with colleges and schools all across the U.S. closing.

 Don’t despair, though, you can do this.

 Check out these tips on how to work from home to help keep your sanity.

 And we mean really early.
 This tip isn’t always the most popular one but as with working late, it’s much easier to get things done when the kids are asleep.
-If you prefer the working late option make sure you say goodnight to the kids and get straight to it – don’t be distracted by the TV!
+If you prefer the working late option, like me (I’m a night owl) make sure you say goodnight to the kids and get straight to it – don’t be distracted by the TV.

 Just because you are working from home doesn’t mean you can take a break every 5 minutes – stick to a schedule that includes a lunch break.
 This also works for office wear, if you drop onto the sofa wearing your pajamas it’s highly unlikely that any work is going to be done.
 Cue a day in front of the TV.

 Don’t completely ignore the kids as that’ll leave them constantly vying for your attention, leaving you unable to get any work done!
 Schedule in fun breaks that’ll give you a rest and stop the kids from getting bored.

 If you have older children they can help out with younger children.
 Keeping them entertained and safe.
 Since most schools are out, even colleges, and we are practicing social distancing, there’s no reason older kids can’t help out while you are working.